How to Ask for Raise and When to Ask for a Raise (+ Best Email Example)

 Here’s what to do.
 Understand the current job market conditions and the average salary range for the role that you’re in.
 Use salary research tools like Salary.com or PayScale.com to determine and understand average salary market data related to your job title.
 This can help when comprehending your pay increase request and during your raise negotiation (if there is one).

 If your employer decides that they want to engage in a negotiation regarding your compensation increase request, you should do so.
 For example, set your salary request on the higher end (higher salary than you want or higher pay than you believe you deserve) but within an appropriate range (market rate), and then let them begin the act of negotiating salary.
 This may include your supervisor or manager telling you that there’s only so much they can increase in your pay.
 This is absolutely fine.
-And if you find yourself in a salary negotiation, you should accept any pay raise they offer unless you absolutely need a set amount in a salary increase in order to stay with the business.
+And if you find yourself in a salary negotiation, you should accept any pay raise they offer unless you absolutely need a set amount in a salary increase to stay with the business.

 Why You Deserve a Raise